jambuur/APEDSK99/README.md

 ### *BUG's*

 If a particular program or module behaves nicely by accessing disks solely through the regular DSR routines there shouldn't be any new ones (are there any existing disk controller bugs?)
-In other words, any funky direct disk access and weird copy protection schemes will surely fail.
+In other words, any funky direct disk access and weird copy protection schemes will likely fail.

 ### *Future*

-After I came up with the name APEDSK99 I brainwaved that DSK emulation is just a first application.
+After (of course) I came up with the name APEDSK99 I brainwaved that DSK emulation is just a first application.
 The shield is actually a generic DSR interface to a substantial catalogue of available Arduino shields ... including very useful ones such as Ethernet / WiFi.
 Instead of trying to squeeze a tiny SLIP stack into the TI's meager memory, a revised DSR and the APEDSK99 Arduino sketch as a base will achieve this quite easily.

 Speaking of DSR's, initially I considered using a bigger RAM size for larger and/or concurrent DSR's.
 But after optimising  Arduino RAM R/W access I had DSR loading times reduced to ~450ms so switching DSR's based on CALL's would be entirely feasible.
 I will go with that approach for now.